zoecooperwei/blog-post-react/README.md

 • Click Home link, go to the homepage.

-• Click Movie link, go to the post page.
+• Click Post link, go to the post page.

 • Click view button to switch between list view and card view.